Commercial Driver License

 Re-order Form for Collection Samples

-This form needs to be completed and faxed to Midwest Toxicology when collection kit supplies are low.
+This form needs to be completed and faxed to DISA when collection kit supplies are low.
 It may be used to order either CDL or TDP collection kits.

 Observed Behavior - Reasonable Suspicion Record

 These forms (DOT/CDL and Non-DOT) may be utilized to document the witnessed behaviors of the employee that provokes sending the employee for drug/alcohol testing.

 - Non-DOT Observed Behavior – Reasonable Suspicion Record

 DISA Global Solutions

 Note: At times it may be necessary to utilize a local area collection site for testing that DISA has not scheduled an on-site mobile collection unit.
 See the Frequently Asked Questions about Using Local Area Collection Sites